 - Because of their beautiful appearance and uniqueness, embattled parapets are being constructed to enhance the aesthetic aspects of the structure.

-The functionality of a This wall is to protect the roof from leaking and seepage.
+- The functionality of This wall is to protect the roof from leaking and seepage.

 - These walls are generally used for inclined roof structures.
 In this case, the wall is constructed in a staircase-type design as shown in the figure below.

-- This wall makes a building appear larger and usually decorative.
+- This wall makes a building appear larger and is usually decorative.

 - It appears like a flight of stairs and looks stylish.